 I will then develop a Concept.
 With your input, the data I've collected and the magic of the creative process, a vision starts to emerge.
 The Concept will show the shapes of planting beds and the placement of major trees and shrubs.
 These elements become the backbone of your garden.

 We then schedule a 'Concept Meeting'.
 I will show you the Basemap, the Site Analysis and the Concept Plan.
 This is an important, collaborative meeting.
 I will want to know what you like or don't like about the concept so I can make the necessary adjustments.
 Sometimes a sketch will be provided to help you visualize the plan.
 We will also discuss your plant preferences in greater depth to prepare for the drawing of the Final Planting Plan.
-You will be presented with an invoice for work to this point.

 Back in my office, I will hand draft a Final Planting Plan.
 This finer rendering of the Concept takes into account all that we've discussed.
 On the Plan, you can expect a sketch of some view(s) of what the garden will look like, what plants we are retaining, what plants we are relocating and all plants labeled with botanical names.
 I will compile a separate Plant List (which includes information on each plant; recommended size, number of, botanical and common names and any other pertinent information you or a contractor might need).
 Included also are Landscape Notes (a walk-through description of the proposed garden) and a Resource List (names of contractors, nurseries, etc.).

 We meet at your home for the Final Presentation.
 You will receive three black-line copies and one color rendering of your Planting Plan.
 I will present you with a packet that will include: the Plant List, the Landscape Notes, and a Resource List.
 During this meeting we will have an opportunity to discuss your options on how to make this garden a reality.
-The balance of payment is due at the completion of this meeting.

 Whoever you chose to install your garden, I would hope to consult with them before and during the installation to ensure the integrity of our design.
 Two hours of consultation are included in our contract to begin this process.
 My presence as a 'facilitator' throughout the installation process is highly encouraged.
 Possible fee arrangements can be discussed at this time.